adnanhaq30/blog/_posts/2022-01-20-Business-logic-issues.md

 The complexity of the modern applications has increased exponentially in the past decade.
-Unfortunately, this has also increased the attacker surface and hence increased the total number of attacks that have been launched on such applications.
-One such attack being business logic vulnerability.
+Unfortunately, this has also increased the attacker surface and hence increased the total number of vulnerabilities that have been found on such applications.
+One such type being business logic vulnerabilities.

 ## So what is a business logic vulnerability?